Circular-beam approximation for quantum channels in a turbulent atmosphere

 The quadrature variance can be expressed in terms of the normally-ordered quadrature variance $ \left\langle : \Delta \hat{x}^2 : \right\rangle$ as

 Since for classical light the normally ordered variance is always non-negative, the condition $\left\langle \Delta \hat{x}^2 \right\rangle<1/2$ serves as a witness of quadrature squeezing, which is an example of nonclassical behavior.
-The corresponding input-output relation is given by \cite{semenov12,semenov2018}
+The corresponding input–output relation is given by \cite{semenov12,semenov2018}

 where $T=\sqrt{\eta}$ is the transmission coefficient.
 Therefore, the output squeezing depends not only on the first moment $\langle\eta\rangle$, but also on the variance $\left\langle \Delta T^2 \right\rangle$, which involves $\left\langle \sqrt{\eta} \right\rangle$.
-This fractional moment is not accounted for in the transmittance moments matching method by Eqs.~(\ref{Eq:EqEta1}) and (\ref{Eq:EqEta2}).
-Hence, it is important to verify whether the circular-beam PDT with the transmittance-moments matching method can adequately describe the transmission of quadrature squeezing.
+This fractional moment is not accounted for in the transmittance–moment matching method by Eqs.~(\ref{Eq:EqEta1}) and (\ref{Eq:EqEta2}).
+Hence, it is important to verify whether the circular-beam PDT with the transmittance-moment matching method can adequately describe the transmission of quadrature squeezing.

 Figure~\ref{Fig:app_Squeezing} shows the quadrature squeezing for an amplitude-squeezed coherent state.
-The transmittance moments matching method using simulated moments exhibits only a small discrepancy compared to the simulated data.
+The transmittance–moment matching method using simulated moments exhibits only a small discrepancy compared to the simulated data.
 However, the same matching method with analytical moments fails for nearly all aperture radius values.
 The reason for this behavior is very similar to the discrepancy observed for the Mandel parameter.
 Since the second term in Eq.~(\ref{Eq:QuadratInOut}) becomes large for high values of $\alpha_0$, even small errors in $\left\langle \Delta T^2 \right\rangle$ cause significant errors in the resulting squeezing.
 A further contributing factor to this discrepancy is the significant error in the analytical expressions for $\langle \eta\rangle$ at large aperture radii.
 When matching the first two moments of $S$, the result is again quantitatively correct but shows a larger discrepancy for analytical values compared to numerical simulations.